Sri Lanka Corps of Military Police: History

 With the establishment of the Ceylon Army in October 1948, a Provost Section was raised.
-The section then consisted of 1 officer and 16 NCOs.
-On 1 October 1951 the establishment was increased to that of a company, and Capt E.R.P De Zilwa was appointed officer commanding.
-In 1959 the company was elevated to the level of the unit, and the commanding officer was promoted lieutenant colonel.
+The section then consisted of one officer and 16 NCOs.
+On 1 October 1951, the establishment was increased to that of a company, and Capt E.R.P De Zilwa was appointed officer commanding.
+In 1959, the company was elevated to unit status, and the commanding officer was promoted to lieutenant colonel.

-With the rapid expansion of the army in recent years, the corps has also been gradually increased and has provost sections at every army detachment.
+With the later rapid expansion of the army, the corps also grew gradually, and it maintains provost sections at every army detachment.

-In 1979 the military police had the rare honour of performing the ceremonial guard duties, such as Guard Mounting at the President’s House and to meet this requirement, the President’s Ceremonial Guard Company was formed.
+In 1979, the military police assumed ceremonial guard duties, such as guard mounting at the President's House, and the President's Ceremonial Guard Company was formed to meet this requirement.

-Specialized branches such as the Special Investigations Branch and the Traffic School were included to the establishment by the provost in order to counter various crimes and also misconduct and infringement of road rules on public highways by army personnel.
-The Special Investigations Branch has now expanded to a Special Investigation Unit, directly functioning under the Directorate of Provost Marshal.
+Specialized branches, such as the Special Investigations Branch and the Traffic School, were established by the provost to counter crimes, misconduct, and violations of road rules by army personnel on public highways.
+The Special Investigations Branch has now expanded into a Special Investigation Unit, operating directly under the Directorate of Provost Marshal.

-The introduction of the Sri Lanka Army Women’s Corps gave necessity to maintain the discipline of the women soldiers, and the Provost Section of MP Women was established in 1983.
+The introduction of the Sri Lanka Army Women's Corps necessitated the maintenance of discipline among women soldiers, and the Provost Section of the MP Women was established in 1983.

 Organization

-The overall command of the Corps is exercised by the Directorate of the Provost Marshal (which in turn reports to the Directorate of Personnel Management at Army headquarters) and the Centre Commandant.
+The overall command of the corps is exercised by the Directorate of the Provost Marshal (which in turn reports to the Directorate of Personnel Management at Army headquarters) and the Centre Commandant.